kishansudani/super_node/README.md

 - `Ping`:
     - Follower node pings to the super node with `version|data|node_address`.
-    - Super node will send ping message to follower node in array line by line at perticular interval if node does not send proper response super node will penalize the follower node.
+    - Super node will send ping message to follower node in array line by line at perticular interval if follower node does not send proper response to the super, super node will give penalty to the follower node.

 - `Reward`:
-    - Super node will receive the ping and list this address into dict and reward him.
+    - If Super node will receive the ping from follower node then supernode will list this address into dict and reward him.

 - `Versioning`:
-    - If version of follower and supernode does not matches than it will disconnect the follower node.
+    - If version of follower node and supernode does not matches than supernode will disconnect the follower node.

 - `Banning system`:
     - Super node pings follower node at perticular time interval, if it doesn't respond then it will increase ban count.
-    - If ban count reaches the ban thresold for perticular node, super node will disconnect the follower node.
+    - If ban count reaches the ban threshold for particular follower node, super node will disconnect the follower node.

 - `Reward claiming api`:
+    - Follower node can claim the reward
-    - if follower node try to claim more reward than it;s currently has then it will penalize that follower node
+    - if follower node try to claim more reward than it currently has then it will penalize that follower node

 - `List of API`:
     - `Super Node API`: